Huffon/sentence-similarity/README.md

 > Similarity using [elmo] with. [ts-ss] between
            source> "I ate an apple"
            target> "I went to the Apple" is |  32.35986

+> python sensim.py --model bert --method pairwise
+> Similarity using [bert] with. [pairwise] between
+           source> "I ate an apple"
+           target> "I went to the Apple" is |  0.91523
 ```

 <br/>